executaball/FlexEdit/docs/index.md

 # [](#How_to_use)How to use
 Simply click any of the 4 buttons to load a saveword for editing.
 You can either enter the saveword manually or simply point a path to your Flexible Survival folder and load all saveword files at the press of a button.

 Simply navigate using the tabs on the side to edit all aspects of the saveword.
-Raw edits directly edit game variables in the saveword, [u]please note that this is not recommended unless you are a developer that knows what you're doing.
-Changing values here can easily break story lines and result in you having to restart your story.
-Variable naming is kind of weird in FS, I seriously don't recommend this unless you really know what you are doing.[/u]
+Raw edits directly edit game variables in the saveword, **please note that this is not recommended unless you are a developer that knows what you're doing.
+Changing values here can easily break story lines and result in you having to restart your story.**

-Regardless of how you imported a saveword, you can choose to either export using the old copy & paste method, or directly write to the files [b](!
-Please backup your files before doing this !)[/b]
+Regardless of how you imported a saveword, you can choose to either export using the old copy & paste method, or directly write to the files **(!
+Please backup your files before doing this !)**

 # [](#Screenshots)Screenshots